kyma-project/lifecycle-manager/docs/developer-tutorials/config-private-registry.md

    > **NOTE:** The `"operator.kyma-project.io/managed-by": "lifecycle-manager"` label is mandatory for the Lifecycle Manager runtime controller to know which resources to cache.

-3. Deploy the Secret in the same cluster where the ModuleTemplate is to be located.
-For example, if the ModuleTemplate is in the SKR cluster, then the Secret should be deployed to the SKR, otherwise, it should be deployed to the KCP cluster.
+3. Deploy the Secret on the same cluster where the ModuleTemplate CR is to be located.
+For example, if the ModuleTemplate CR is on the SKR cluster, then the Secret should be deployed to the SKR.
+Otherwise, it should be deployed to the KCP cluster.

 ### Generate a ModuleTemplate CR with the `oci-registry-cred` label